Vietnam Overview

 International Dialing Code: +84

 Lying on the eastern part of the Indochinese peninsula, Vietnam is a strip of land shaped like the letter “S” which borders China to the north, and Laos and Cambodia to the west.
-Its natural borders include the Gulf of Thailand to the southwest, and the South China Sea and Gulf of Tonkin off the eastern shores.
-The country’s total length from north to south is 1,650kms.
-Its width, stretching from east to west, is 600kms at the widest point in the north, 400kms in the south, and 50kms at the narrowest part, in the center, in Quang Binh Province.
-The coastline is 3,260kms long and the inland border is 4,510kms.
+Its natural borders include the Gulf of Thailand to the southwest, the South China Sea, and the Gulf of Tonkin off the eastern shores.
+The country’s total length from north to south is 1,650 km.
+Its width, stretching from east to west, is 600 at the widest point in the north, 400kms in the south, and 50kms at the narrowest part, in the center, of Quang Binh Province.
+The coastline is 3,260 km long and the inland border is 4,510 km.
 Vietnam is also a transport junction from the Indian Ocean to the Pacific Ocean.

 I. PASSPORT